-GemStone administrators can force child processes to belong to the account the NetLDI service logs on as by starting a NetLDI in captive account mode (netldi start -a).
-All processes created by the NetLDI will belong to the NetLDI's account instead of the client's account, which provides additional security.
-Because this mode by itself does not change the authentication requirement, on most systems the NetLDI must run in guest mode, which suspends authentication.
-For more information, see "Alternative: Guest Mode With a Captive Account" on page 74.
+GemStone administrators can force child processes to belong to a single, designated account by starting a NetLDI in captive account mode (startnetIdi -aname).
+All processes created by the NetLDI will belong to account name, which provides additional security.
+This mode requires that the NetLDI run either as root or as name.
+The effect is much like setting the S bits on executables, but it only affects ownership of processes started by the NetLDI, not linked applications invoked directly by the user.
+Because this mode by itself does not change the authentication requirement, on most systems the NetLDI must either run as root so that it can authenticate other users or run in guest mode, which suspends authentication.
+For more information, see "Alternative: Guest Mode With a Captive Account" on page 106.